kattunga/zfs-scripts/README.md

 zfs-scripts
 ===========

-Scripts for perform diferent task on ZFS filesystems
+Scripts for perform replication and snapshots tasks on ZFS filesystems